 There are literally thousands of SEO tools out there.
 Some paid, some free, some good and some not so good.
-There is one tool that is often overlooked when it comes to SEO, yes, search engine optimisation, and that’s AdWords.
-While most people see AdWords as simply a paid traffic generation tool, many fail to realize the organic SEO benefits a tool like AdWords can provide.
+There is one tool that is often overlooked when it comes to SEO, yes, search engine optimisation, and that’s Google Ads.
+While most people see Google Ads as simply a paid traffic generation tool, many fail to realize the organic SEO benefits a tool like Google Ads can provide.

-I’ve touched on this subject briefly before but below, I have outlined a few more detailed ways that AdWords can (and should) be used for SEO.
+I’ve touched on this subject briefly before but below, I have outlined a few more detailed ways that Google Ads can (and should) be used for SEO.

 (Please note that screenshots have been slightly modified to protect some sensitive data.)